-- (a) Nearby network, generating systems and other plant connected to the network (which, for the avoidance of doubt, includes all relevant SSRS and SSCW) that could have an impact on the 4.6.6 Connection and on which the 4.6.6 Connection could have an impact. - (b) All SSS applicable to the 4.6.6 Connection, namely, the SSS being funded through the SSC to be paid by the Applicant.
+- (a) NearbyThe surrounding network, and generating systems and other plant connected to the network (which, for the avoidance of doubt, includes all relevant SSRS and SSCW) that could have an impact on the 4.6.6 Connection and on which the 4.6.6 Connection could have an impact. - (b) All SSS applicable to the 4.6.6 Connection, namely, the SSS being funded through the SSC to be paid by the Applicant.

-83 See NER 4.15 on the requirement to maintain compliance with relevant performance standards.
-See also https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/system-operations/generator-performancestandards where AEMO describes what to do in case of non-compliance with performance standards.
+88 See NER 4.15 on the requirement to maintain compliance with relevant performance standards.
+See also https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/system-operations/generator-performance-standards where AEMO describes what to do in case of non-compliance with performance standards.

-84 See NER 5.3.4B(a2)(4).
+89 See NER 5.3.4B(a2)(4).

-85 See NER 5.3.4B(b1).
+90 See NER 5.3.4B(b1).